 A life with OAS means only cooked or baked fruit.
 Crisp, raw fruit, how I miss you.
+(From the Allergic Living archives.
+First published in the magazine in 2009.)

-Cradling a fresh, succulent peach in my hands, I take in its tantalizing aroma.
+CRADLING a fresh, succulent peach in my hands, I take in its tantalizing aroma.
 I rub the fuzz lightly on my lips before taking a big, juice-dripping bite.
 Delicious.

 I swallow, and the tingling begins.
 First on my tongue, then throughout my mouth and my throat.
 Tingling becomes itching: there is no stranger feeling than an itchy tongue.
 That bane of the fruit-loving, Oral Allergy Syndrome, has kicked in.